IntersectMBO/cardano-node/doc/new-tracing/tracers_doc_generated.md

 ***

 Dispatched by:
 Cardano.Node.Forge.BlockContext

 From current configuration:
-Filtered: `Invisible` because the filter level is `Info`
+Filtered:  because the filter level is `Info`

 ### cardano.node.blockFromFuture